tomcam/mb/website/docs/layout-elements.md

 ```

-## Layout elements defined in the them TOML file
+## Layout elements defined in the theme TOML file

 The relevant parts of your theme TOML file for
 creating web content look like this: